codecov/typescript-standard/README.md

 ## Configuration

 This project is written in `TypeScript 3.5.3`.
+Unit tests are written with the `Jest` testing framework.
+Coverage reports are also generated via `Jest`.

+Unit tests: `src/index.test.ts` which tests `src/index.ts`

 ## Reporting Issues